replicate/keepsake/web/docs/tutorial.md

 ## Experiments and commits

-The calls to the `replicate` Python library have saved your experiments locally, similar to how Git works.
+The calls to the `replicate` Python library have saved your experiments locally.
 You can use `replicate list` to list them:

 ```shell-session
 $ replicate list